LaunchPadLab/csv_importable/README.md

 end
 ```

 See that `pull_string` method?
-See the Parsers section below for more information on how to take advantage of them.
+Check out the Parsers section below for more information on how to take advantage of default and custom parsers.

 ### Creating an Import UI for your users